pcwhy/x64dbgMCP_improvement/README.md

-# Improved MCP Plugin and Client-Side Script for x64dbg and x32dbg
+# Improved MCP Server Plugin and Client-Side Helper Script for x64dbg and x32dbg

 This repository contains a patched and extended build of the x64dbg MCP/HTTP plugin used for remote-assisted x32dbg/x64dbg debugging.